Immuno-psychiatry: History Tying The Immune System to Psychosis

 Since the late 1800’s scientists and physicians have noticed a possible link between the immune system and psychiatric disorders.
 In 1876 Alexandar Rosenblum, and later in the 1880s Dr. Julius Wagner-Jauregg, observe patients with neurosyphilis, syphilis that had spread to the nervous system, have decreased symptoms of psychosis after contracting malaria.
 Then from the 1920s, Karl Menninger notices how many patients recovering or recovered from influenza have psychosis similar to that seen in patients with schizophrenia.
 Moritz Tramer then reports how schizophrenia is associated with a child being born in the winter or spring months (when influenza is most commonly contracted).
 Later in 1980s, much research is conducted associating increased rates of schizophrenia in patients with a history of prenatal, postnatal infection, and especially childhood central nervous system infections.

 History: Tying Inflammatory States to Changes in Mood

+In modern medicine, William Osler provides an early documentation of the association between inflammation and changes in mood and motivation.
+In his 1892 book, "The Principles and Practice of Medicine," he observed that clinical patients with progressive septicemia showed "early delirium and marked mental prostration and apathy."

+In 1988 while studying animals, Benjamin Hart coined the term "sickness behavior" to describe the "sleepy or depressed or inactive" state and decreased motivation to move about that sick animals displayed.
+A previous study from 1979, by M.J.
+Murry, found increased mortality when animals were force-fed after reducing their food intake in response to bacterial infection, suggesting that these changes played an essential role in fighting off infection.

-William Osler in the 1890s observed that when animals are sick, they became sleepy, depressed, less active, and generally with a lower appetite.
-Then in the 1890s, investigation into the similarity in these animal “sick behavior” and persons with depression led to more and more studies showing elevated levels of pro-inflammatory cytokines among persons with depression.
+Beginning in the mid 1990s, investigation into the similarity in these animal “sick behavior” and persons with depression led to more and more studies showing elevated levels of pro-inflammatory cytokines among persons with depression.
 Many of these early studies in sickness behavior showed significant differences in the many pro-inflammatory cytokines reviving interest into the role that the immune system played in psychiatric disorders.